blutorange/multiproperties-maven-plugin/README.md

 Simple properties handler below if you don't care about producing exactly the same output as the Eclipse add-on):

-* When `Write disabled properties as comment` is turned on and a multiline property is disabled, the Eclipse addon fails to properly comment lines other than the first line of the multiline property, which is a bug.
-This plugin adds the `#` before each line.
+* When `Write disabled properties as comment` is turned on and a multiline property is disabled, the Eclipse addon fails to properly comment lines other than the first line of the multiline property.
-* Backslashes `\` in the value of a property are properly escaped as two backslashes `\\`.
-The Eclipse add-on fails to do so when the file encoding is not ISO_8859_1.
+* Backslashes `\` in the value of a property are not escaped as two backslashes `\\`.
-* Characters not representable in US-ASCII are escaped when US-ASCII is selected as the encoding.
+* Characters not representable in US-ASCII are not escaped when US-ASCII is selected as the encoding.
 The Eclipse add-on fails to escape such characters for US-ASCII, resulting in question marks `?` being written to the properties file.

 Note that the setting `Insert description of column in the beginning as comment` currently does not do what it advertises, it only add a line break at the beginning of the file.
 This plugin intentionally reproduces this behavior as I would not consider that to be a major bug and it does not result in broken properties files or missing data.